jkudish/JigoShop-Software-Add-on/README.md

 Changelog
 ===========

+### 2.0
+* activation reset method of the API now requires a valid license key (extra security measure)

 ### 1.9
 * Remove all whitespace in all files
 * Fix bug where number of possible activations would sometimes be reset to 0